pippinbarr/cart253-2018/modules/core-why-and-how/core-why-and-how.md

 ---

+## How do I learn programming?
+By being taught.

+- This is a course designed to teach you programming in JavaScript
+- From the ground up
+- With the specific aim of giving you a solid foundation in the fundamentals
+- And therefore the ability to expand your abilities moving forward

 ---

+## How do I learn programming?
+By practicing.

+- Programming can often make perfectly good sense when someone explains it to you
+- It's logical, there aren't that many scary concepts (really!)
+- But the only way you really learn is to practice
+- You should __spend a lot of time programming__

+???

+- Unsurprisingly it's not unlike learning anything practical
+- When you learn the guitar, it's one thing to listen to someone tell you the different strings and how frets work and then watch them play a song using that information
+- But it's very different getting your brain to understand how to __do__ that
+- So you have to practice

+---

+## How do I learn programming?
+By experimenting.

+- Programming can be intimidating because it's easy for things to go wrong
+- That can scare us away from just playing around with it
+- But playing around with code is extremely fun, and a great way to learn what's possible
+- When you're just starting you can't really just "make stuff up", but you can definitely play around with __numbers__, for example
+- Whenever we use a number, why not try using some ridiculous numbers instead and see what happens?
+- It's a great way to learn more about how programming behaves in the real world

+---

-## How do you know?
+## How do I learn p5?

-- As we delve into programming question arises: "How the heck am I supposed to _know_ the names and parameters and effects of all this stuff???"
+- As we delve into programming a question will arise: "How the heck am I supposed to _know_ the names and parameters and effects of all this stuff???"
 --

 - It's a good question, and the answer is: __documentation__